Honor Societies and Programs

 Pharmacy - Rho Chi Society, Academic Honorary.
 The Rho Chi Society encourages and recognizes excellence in intellectual achievement and advocates critical inquiry in all aspects of pharmacy.
 The Society further encourages high standards of conduct and character and fosters fellowship among its members; Phi Lambda Sigma, Pharmacy Leadership Society - to support pharmacy leadership commitment by recognizing leaders and fostering leadership development.

 Social Work - Phi Alpha - academic honorary.
 The purpose of Phi Alpha Honor Society is to provide a closer bond among students of social work and promote humanitarian goals and ideals.
 Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.

 Alpha Epsilon Delta - Preprofessional honorary for those interested in health care careers.

 The National Collegiate Honors Council and The Western Regional Honors Council provide recognition for students, faculty, and administrators in the area of academic achievement, civic responsibility, and personal development.

 Law majors - Order of the Coif is an honorary society which recognizes legal scholastic excellence.
 Each year, the chapter may initiate into membership those students who graduate in the highest ten percent of their class.

-University of Wyoming/Casper College Center - The Round Table Honor Society - Open to UW/CC undergraduate students in all colleges with a 3.3 or higher GPA.
+University of Wyoming at Casper - The Round Table Honor Society - Open to UWC undergraduate students in all colleges with a 3.3 or higher GPA.
 Recognizes scholastic achievement and provides an opportunity for the development of leadership and service.